 This is what somatic movement, or embodiment does.
 It helps you integrate difficulty and pain into your soma, your lived experience, in a way that you reclaim more of yourself.
 Your rigidity and defenses lessen and you reclaim joy.
 This is where embodiment frees our creativity.
 As you inhabit more of yourself and life opens.
 You have more energy for projects that you have been wanting to get to and more insight into long held dilemmas.
 You may find yourself coming up with new solutions to intractable problems.

 The body is the place where we experience pain or joy.

 In short, our bodies are the only place in which we feel comfort, difficulty, pain, happiness or inspiration.
 We live in these bodies.
-Pain becomes a gift when we can’t distract ourselves from this reality.
+Pain can become so intense we can’t distract ourselves from this reality.
 When busyness, distraction or addiction can’t cover up this essential truth.
 Then we are on the path to embodiment as hard as it is